ibm-cloud-docs/containers/cs_annotations.md

 <dl>
 <dt>Description</dt>
 <dd>Add path definitions to external services.
 Use this annotation only when your app operates on an external service instead of a backend service.
 When you use this annotation to create an external service route, only `client-max-body-size`, `proxy-read-timeout`, `proxy-connect-timeout`, and `proxy-buffering` annotations are supported in conjunction.
-Any other annotations are not supported in conjunction with `proxy-external-service`.
+Any other annotations are not supported in conjunction with `proxy-external-service`.<br><br><strong>Note</strong>: You cannot specify multiple hosts for a single service and path.
 </dd>
 <dt>Sample Ingress resource YAML</dt>
 <dd>